RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 #### Azure AD Connect
 If you have not yet installed Azure Active Directory Connect, you can do so by following [these steps](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect#install-azure-ad-connect).
 We will need to configure Azure Active Directory Connect to ensure that the property values we need for ServiceNow are propagated to the Azure Active Directory.
 We need to use the Configuration Wizard in Azure Active Directory connect to do this.
 If you open the wizard and authenticate you can forward to the page that allows you to configure "Directory Extensions".
-On this page, you must verify that
+On this page, you must verify that all the attributes

 #### Azure Active Directory - ServiceNow as a SaaS app